Cheryl-Lau/nbodyacc/README.md

 This setup file should be stored in `nbodyacc/src/setup/`.

 Choose whether you want self-gravity to be computed: `GRAVITY=yes/no`, \
-and whether the point masses are binary pairs: `BINARY=yes/no`.
+and whether the point masses can be binary pairs: `BINARY=yes/no`. \
+If `BINARY=yes`, the code will store binary separation and mass-ratio for each point mass, and will compute its internal angular momentum.

 Now create a work-directory anywhere _outside_ this code's directory.
 The work directory is where the simulation outputs are stored.
 Create a new work-directory for every new run.